Backup goalie Brossoit, balanced Jets top Coyotes 5-3

-Backup goalie Laurent Brossoit stopped 40 shots for his second victory in two starts as the Jets improved to 3-0-1 on their six-game homestand.
+"We had a little lull in the first (period) and he was there to back us up, especially on those penalty kills," Trouba said of Brossoit.

+"Both games he's played he's been extremely good and when (Connor Hellebuyck's) been in, he's been good.
+You definitely can't look at the goaltenders and expect much more."

-Clayton Keller scored twice and Christian Fischer had a goal for Arizona.
+Clayton Keller scored twice and Christian Fischer had one goal for Arizona (2-5).
 Oliver Ekman-Larsson had three assists.

 Antti Raanta made 27 saves for the Coyotes, who haven't won in Winnipeg since the Jets moved from Atlanta to Manitoba in 2011.